Color Theory in Web Design: Beginner's Guide

 Color Relationships

-A handful of fundamental color relationships are particularly useful when creating a color palette or color scheme.
-These four main relationships are as follows.
+A handful of fundamental color relationships are instrumental in creating a color palette or scheme.
+The following four main relationships are important.

-• Monochrome Color Schemes: This scheme consists of multiple shades, tints, and saturations of the same color.
+• Monochrome Color Scheme: This scheme consists of multiple shades, tints, and saturations of the same color.

-• Complementary Colors: Colors with this relationship are opposites, and their position on the color wheel is opposite.
+• Complementary Color Scheme: Colors with this relationship are opposites, and their position on the color wheel is opposite.

-• Analogous Colors: Color palettes using the analogous color relationship feature three or more colors adjacent to the color wheel.
+• Analogous Color Scheme: Color palettes using the analogous color relationship feature three or more colors adjacent to the color wheel.

-• Triadic Colors: These schemes include three colors at the points of a hypothetical triangle drawn within the color wheel.
+• Triadic Color Scheme: These schemes include three colors at the points of a hypothetical triangle drawn within the color wheel.

-It's usually the easiest to use complementary and analogous colors in web design.
-Complementary colors are likely to stand out, while analogous colors give a more subtle effect.
+Using complementary and analogous colors in web design is usually the easiest.
+Complementary color schemes will likely stand out, while analogous colors give a more subtle effect.

 Source: Flickr